Using the Arduino Pro Mini 3.3V

 Another major variation from the standard Arduino lies in the speed at which the ATmega328 runs.
 The Pro Mini 3.3V runs at 8MHz, half the speed of an Arduino Uno.
 We put a slower resonator on the Mini to guarantee safe operation of the ATmega.
 That said, don't let the slower speed scare you away from using the Mini; 8MHz is still plenty fast, and the Mini will still be capable of controlling almost any project the Arduino Uno can.

 One last missing piece of hardware is the Atmega16U2-based USB-to-Serial converter, and the USB connector that goes with it.
 All of the USB circuitry had to be eliminated for us to make the Pro Mini as small as possible.
-The absence of this circuit means an external component, the FTDI Basic Breakout, is required to upload code to the Arduino Pro Mini.
+The absence of this circuit means an external component, the FTDI Basic Breakout or any USB-to-serial converter, is required to upload code to the Arduino Pro Mini.

 Schematic and Pin-out